KhronosGroup/glTF/specification/README.md

 ### node.rotation

-The node's unit quaternion rotation in the order (x, y, z, w) where w is the scalar.
+The node's unit quaternion rotation in the order (x, y, z, w), where w is the scalar.

 * **Type**: `number[4]`
 * **Required**: No, default: `[0,0,0,0.1]`